-The case was adjourned pending the Court's examination of Al-Skeini and Others v. the UK, and was then communicated to the Government for observations on 30 August 2011.
+The case was adjourned pending the Court's examination of Al-Skeini and Others v. the UK (application no. 55721/07), and was then communicated to the Government for observations on 30 August 2011.
 On 4 June 2013 the Chamber to which the case had been allocated relinquished jurisdiction in favour of the Grand Chamber.
+A Grand Chamber hearing was held on 11 December 2013.